-Carron championed the socio-economic agenda for the Park until 2009, packaging and delivering an exciting range of innovative projects and initiatives and, in so doing developing an outstanding track record in securing partnership funding, working closely with stakeholders and making a real difference on the ground.
+Carron championed the socio-economic agenda for the Park until 2009, packaging and delivering a£25m rolling programme of innovative projects and initiatives and, in so doing, developing an outstanding track record in securing partnership funding, working closely with stakeholders and making a real difference on the ground.

 In August 2009 Carron established ruralDimensions, fulfilling a long held dream to run her own business.

-Carron has oustanding people and communication skills which have enabled her business to go from strength to strength as her client base grows and project portfolio expands.
+Carron has outstanding people and communication skills which have enabled her business to go from strength to strength as her client base grows and project portfolio expands.